 More information on ISO/IEC 27001 is available here.

 Roadmunk’s physical infrastructure is hosted and managed within Amazon’s secure data centers and leverages Amazon Web Services (AWS) and Amazon Elastic Compute Cloud (EC2) technology.
-The data is physically stored on servers in the United States and all backups are completed every 15 minutes to ensure and kept for a period of 30 days.
+The data is physically stored on servers in the United States, EU and Australia.
+Backups are completed every 20 minutes and kept for a period of 30 days.

 Amazon continually manages risk and undergoes recurring assessments to ensure compliance with industry standards.
 Amazon’s data center operations have been accredited under:

-All user passwords are hashed using the SHA1 algorithm with salt.
-Hashing passwords is actually more secure than encrypting them, because that means we don’t have access to the original passwords, nor does anyone else.
-So even if our database is compromised, everyone’s passwords will stay secure.
+All user passwords are hashed.
+Hashing passwords means we don’t have access to the original passwords, nor does anyone else.
+So even if our database were compromised, everyone’s passwords would stay secure.

-Roadmunk is not in the business of storing or processing payments.
-All payments go through our partner, Stripe, which is a leading global payments system that is PCI compliant.
+Roadmunk does not store or process payments.
+All payments go through our partner, Stripe, which is a leading global payments system that is PCI DSS compliant.
 Details about their security can be found here.

 All communication between Roadmunk servers and the client browser is secured using the industry standard Transport Layer Security (TLS).
-The connection is encrypted using AES-256 CBC with SHA1 for message authentication and ECDHE RSA as the key exchange mechanism.
+Only the most relevant and secure level of TLS is accepted by Roadmunk (currently 1.2).
+The connection is encrypted using AES-256 CBC with SHA256 for message authentication and ECDHE RSA as the key exchange mechanism.